All posts

 SEO and Business Risks

-For website owners, publishing undetected AI content carries risks:
+For website owners, publishing undetected AI content carries concrete risks:

-- Google penalties: Google's helpful content update explicitly targets low-quality AI content
+• Google penalties: Google's helpful content system explicitly targets low-quality AI content produced for search manipulation

-- Reputation damage: Readers who discover your content is AI-generated may lose trust
+• Reputation damage: Readers who discover your content is AI-generated lose trust quickly and permanently

-- Legal issues: Some jurisdictions require disclosure of AI-generated content
+• Legal issues: Several European jurisdictions now require disclosure of AI-generated content under the EU AI Act

-- Duplicate content: AI tends to produce similar content to other AI-generated pages
+• Duplicate content: AI tends to produce similar content to other AI-generated pages, triggering duplicate content penalties

 Academic Integrity